-Dell Online Diagnostics
+Online Diagnostics

 Dell Online Diagnostics, a stand-alone suite of diagnostic programs or test modules, allows you to run diagnostic tests on the systems in a production environment, and helps you ensure maximum uptime of your systems.
 Online Diagnostics allows you to run diagnostic tests on chassis and storage components such as hard drives, physical memory, and network interface cards (NICs).
 You can use the graphical user interface (GUI) or the command line interface (CLI) to run diagnostic tests on the hardware that Online Diagnostics discovers on your system.
-For information about using diagnostics, see the Dell Online Diagnostics User's Guide under Software $\rightarrow$ Serviceability Tools, at support.dell.com/manuals.
+For information about using diagnostics, see Dell Online Diagnostics under Software → Serviceability Tools, at dell.com/support/manuals.